The Real Response To This Inquiry Is:

 There are other sprays and numerous devices, such as the ht-pet Snappy Trainer which when stepped on, flips up into the air making a snapping noise and is supposed to frighten your cat away.
 Which it probably will do until he comes back to investigate, which he probably will do and discovers this odd looking paddle-thing which now lies lifeless on the counter.

 Often cats jump onto counters because they want the sink faucet turned on.
 They crave moving water (which is why cat fountains are so successful).
 As an alternative, if you have the space, give them a small table with a fountain and they are very likely to jump on that rather than your counter.
-In our upcoming post we delve in depth into training your cat and we go further into keeping him off your counters.

 Let Them Climb, Let Them Jump